2B or not 2B, a study of bottom-quark-philic semi-visible jets: SVJ with heavy flavour

 \section{SVJ with heavy flavour}

+The strongly coupled dark sector makes use of the so-called \textit{dark shower }(DS), emulating the QCD parton shower.
+The dark quarks (dark-)hadronise to unstable dark hadrons, which decay partially to SM quarks and partially to stable dark hadrons.
+The ratio of the rate of stable dark hadrons over the total number of dark hadrons in the event is termed \Rinv.
+So far, the experimental analyses have looked in the case where the five SM quarks are produced democratically in the DS.
+In this paper, we consider the case where the SM component of the dark hadron decay is exclusively to \bquarks, as shown in in Figure~\ref{fig:model}.

-The modelling of this final state signatures is performed using the Hidden Valley (HV) \cite{Carloni:2010tw} module of Pythia8~\cite{Sjostrand:2014zea}, which was designed in order to study a sector which is decoupled from the Standard Model (SM).
-In HV module, the Standard Model gauge group $G_{sm}$ is extended by a non-Abelian gauge group $G_d$, where the SM particles are neutral under $G_d$, but new hidden valley light particles are charged under $G_d$ and neutral under $G_{sm}$.
+The modelling of this final state signature is performed using the Hidden Valley (HV) \cite{Carloni:2010tw} module of Pythia8~\cite{Sjostrand:2014zea}, which was designed in order to study a sector which is decoupled from the Standard Model.
+In HV module, the SM gauge group $G_{sm}$ is extended by a non-Abelian gauge group $G_d$, where the SM particles are neutral under $G_d$, but new HV light particles are charged under $G_d$ and neutral under $G_{sm}$.
 The interactions between SM fields and the HV particles are allowed by TeV-scale operators.
-The simplest hidden valley model ~\cite{Strassler:2006im, Strassler:2008fv, Renner:2018fhh} assumes the addition of a $U(1)$ x $SU(N_d)$ gauge group, with couplings g' and $g_d$, with the $U(1)$ being broken by a scalar $<\phi>$.
-Assuming the addition of two new quark flavours, and the presence of analogous neutral hidden valley pions $\pi^0_d$, the $\pi^0_d$ can decay to SM hadrons via the Yukawa coupling, $\kappa$.
-If $\pi^0_d$ are much lighter than the other hidden valley hadrons of the theory, a helicity flipping suppression forces the $\pi_d \rightarrow b\Bar{b}$ to be dominant, provided the masses satisfy: $2m_b < m_{\pi^0_d} < 2m_t$.
+The simplest HV model ~\cite{Strassler:2006im, Strassler:2008fv, Renner:2018fhh} assumes the addition of a $U(1) \times SU(N_d)$ gauge group, with couplings $g^{\prime}$ and $g_d$, with the $U(1)$ being broken by a scalar $<\phi>$.

+The number of flavours in the HV module was set to two.
+This produces vector dark mesons having spin 1 ($\rho_{\mathrm{d}}$) and pseudo-scalar dark mesons having spin 0 ($\pi_{\mathrm{d}}$).
+The $\rho_{\mathrm{d}}$ decay promptly to $\pi_{\mathrm{d}}$ pairs.
+The flavour diagonal $\pi_{\mathrm{d}}$ undergoes a decay to SM quarks due to portal interactions of the mediator which couples the SM sector to the dark sector~\cite{Bernreuther:2019pfb}.
+If the flavour diagonal $\pi_{\mathrm{d}}$ are much lighter than the other HV hadrons, a helicity flipping suppression forces the $\pi_{\mathrm{d}} \rightarrow b\overline{b}$ to be dominant, provided the masses satisfy: $2m_{\mathrm{b}} < m_{\pi_{\mathrm{d}}} < 2m_{\mathrm{t}}$, where $m_{\mathrm{b}}$ and $m_{\mathrm{t}}$ denote the bottom and the top quark masses.
 This is the same helicity flipping suppression as is observed in the case of SM $\pi^+$ decaying to $\mu^+ \nu$ instead of $e^+ \nu$.
-Hence, the b-philic mode of hidden valley pion decay will be preferred unless there is a hierarchical $\kappa$ matrix that opposes the mass enhancement.
+The off-diagonal $\pi_{\mathrm{d}}$ remains stable and invisible and contribute to \Rinv.
+The finer details of the model parameter choices are currently at an exploratory stage, however this is a simple way to generate this topology, and useful to motivate an experimental search.